VictoriaMetrics/VictoriaMetrics.github.io/vmgateway.md

   -loggerWarnsPerSecondLimit int
         Per-second limit on the number of WARN messages.
 If more than the given number of warns are emitted per second, then the remaining warns are suppressed.
 Zero value disables the rate limit
   -memory.allowedBytes size
         Allowed size of system memory VictoriaMetrics caches may occupy.
 This option overrides -memory.allowedPercent if set to non-zero value.
 Too low value may increase cache miss rate, which usually results in higher CPU and disk IO usage.
-Too high value may evict too much data from OS page cache, which will result in higher disk IO usage
+Too high of a value may keep too much data out of the OS page cache which will result in higher disk IO usage
         Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 0) -memory.allowedPercent float
         Allowed percent of system memory VictoriaMetrics caches may occupy.
 See also -memory.allowedBytes.
 Too low value may increase cache miss rate, which usually results in higher CPU and disk IO usage.
-Too high value may evict too much data from OS page cache, which will result in higher disk IO usage (default 60)
+Too high of a value may keep too much data out of the OS page cache which will result in higher disk IO usage (default 60)
   -metricsAuthKey string
         Auth key for /metrics.
 It overrides httpAuth settings -pprofAuthKey string